 http://www.bijutsu.co.jp

-BELOW TEXT COURTESY SHINGON WEB SITE
+BELOW TEXT COURTESY SHINGON.ORG

-Maitreya Bodhisattva is the buddha who saves the world of the future.
+Maitreya Bodhisattva is the Buddha who saves the world of the future.
 Sakyamuni was born in this world 2,500 years ago and preached the teachings of salvation for all humanity.
-After the passage of 5,670,000,000 years into the future after the death of Sakyamuni, Maitreya Bodhisattva will appear in the world and save all beings who have lost their way.
+After the passage of 5,670,000,000 years into the future after the death of Sakyamuni , Maitreya Bodhisattva will appear in the world and save all beings who have lost their way.
 At that time, a flower known as the Dragon Blossom will bloom, and Maitreya Bodhisattva will convene a gathering three times to preach the teachings and save the world.
 This is referred to as the Three Gatherings of the Dragon Blossom.

-Another name for Maitreya Bodhisattva is Jishi Bodhisattva, the Bodhisattva of compassion, and this is because he vowed to save all beings in the world with a mind of compassion.
+Another name for Maitreya Bodhisattva is Jishi Bodhisattva 慈氏, the Bodhisattva of Compassion, and this is because he vowed to save all beings in the world with a mind of compassion.

 Kobo Daishi (774 to 835 AD), the real-life founder of the Japanese Shingon sect of Esoteric Buddhism, resides in the Tusita Heaven, which is the pure land of Maitreya Bodhisattva, and he guarantees Maitreya's vow, having attained salvation in this present world.
 It is for this reason that Kobo Daishi is said to grant salvation during the time between the death of Sakyamuni and the appearance of Maitreya, and is a source of great spiritual light as the Bodhisattva between these two Buddhist deities.